kaizacorp/robot-allen/README.md

 TODO:

--Allenxandria gif search with `!gif term1 term2 ...`
++ Allenxandria gif search with `!gif term1 term2 ...`

--Properly sanitize inputs for dealing with mixtures of quote types
++ Properly sanitize inputs for dealing with mixtures of quote types